 In the ending is Nelly’s beginning.
 It’s a moment in which her true self is revealed – without flourish, or exposition, but with a torch song and a tattoo.

-Here is the only truth that matters, the visible proof of horror, inked in black on white.
+Here is the only truth that matters, the visible proof of horror, inked in black on white on her body.
 This cannot be ignored.
 Nelly’s revelation is quick and sharp like a big knife plunged deep into Johnny’s cold heart.
 The performance of reconciliation comes unstuck.
 Johnny’s fingers stop playing.
 He’s speechless as she continues to sing, soaring with bravado.
 Nelly has undergone multiple processes of transformation since embracing Johnny’s chance to become herself again.
 But they have come at a cost.
 Seeing herself through his eyes means invisibility, denial, death.
 To redeem herself as solid and living, she must coerce him to really look and see her.
 And when he does – he sees her history, her suffering, all marked on her body.
 And he sees his own guilt.

 There is another truth – what has been lost can’t be regained.
 There’s no going back, and going forward will be difficult.
 It’s an overwhelming discovery.
 But now Nelly turns from Johnny and walks away – out of the inferno of the Holocaust, reborn.